 - Couple's housing may be available as well.
 If you are applying together, please include your spouse’s/significant other’s name on your application.

-- The Employee Cafeteria, Fred’s Place, serves a variety of significantly discounted meal options that include multiple hot entrees, side dishes, sandwiches, salads, fruits, cereals, and beverages.
+- The Employee Dining Room, Fred’s Place, serves a variety of significantly discounted meal options that include hot entrees, side dishes, beverages, and an assortment of grab and go items.

 - Vegetarian options are available at each meal; however, the EDR chef and crew are not able to accommodate all dietary needs such as vegan or allergy-related restrictions.